 The following example demonstrates various retry scenarios:

-fooqueue, tasks are retried at least seven times and for up to two days from the first execution attempt.
+fooqueue, tasks are retried up to seven times and for up to two days from the first execution attempt.
 After both limits are passed, it fails permanently.

 barqueue, App Engine attempts to retry tasks, increasing the interval linearly between each retry until reaching the maximum backoff and retrying indefinitely at the maximum interval (so the intervals between requests are 10s, 20s, 30s, ..., 190s, 200s, 200s, ...).